 About domain tables

-A domain table is created for each data feed that has been configured to ingest a data source into Amperity.
-The data in a domain table is processed to include semantic tagging alongside the original fields from the data feed.
-Domain tables that contain customer records are made available to the Stitch process to identify unique individuals and assign them Amperity IDs.
-Domain tables that contain interaction records are used to create attributes that are associated with the unique individuals who have been assigned Amperity IDs.
+A source domain table is created for each data feed that has been configured to ingest a data source into Amperity.
+The data in a source domain table may be processed to include semantic tagging alongside the original fields from the data feed.

 The Domain Tables section of the Sources page lists the domain tables that have been generated by feeds.
 Each row shows the name of the domain table, the type of record contained within that domain table (customer or interaction), and the number of columns.